Oneo64/The-Mirk-of-Agmundr/Writing/PlotIdeas.md

 # Act 4: Ending
 ## 16, Talking Goat and Bloody Blade
-**POV:** Ljörn
+**Main point to convey:** Draugr's trickery with Tanngrisnir

 A seemingly intelligent goat visits the village.
-Ljörn thinks it's tanngrisnir, and tells Alfrir.
+Ljörn thinks it's Tanngrisnir, and tells Alfrir.
 Alfrir then proclaims to the colonists that it is the goat of Þórr, and they start to believe they've been blessed.

 But after the goat messes with the colonisers, an archer tries to shoot it dead.
 The arrow is pushed out of the goat's body and lands on the ground.
 The goat charges at the archer and knocks him out cold.